AKSourav/WasteManagement.Web/README.md

 ## Solution

-WasteTrade offers a comprehensive solution to these challenges:
+ScrapTrade offers a comprehensive solution to these challenges:

 1. **User-Friendly Interface**: Simplifies the process for customers to list and sell recyclable materials.
 2. **Integrated Maps and Directions**: Provides accurate location pinpointing with 95% accuracy, making it easy for waste collectors to reach the pickup locations.